RocketDerp/April14_2025/Media_Ecology/PTSD_CPTSD_from_Donald_Trump.md

 "Donald Trump".

+## Encountering Fox News

+flipping channels, friend's house has it on TV, at a business encounter.
+Newsmax, etc.

 ### Broken holidays, broken families, broken homes

 Grief for the loss of opportunity and goodness itself being trashed.